Bio

 LaForrest "Lala" Cope

 LALA received a fellowship from the National Endowment for the Arts, which allowed her to study piano with Barry Harris (Jazz Mobile) and music composition at the Juilliard School.
-Numerous awards and chart toppers for other artists such as Melba Moore, Kashif, Stephanie Mills, Teramasa Hino, Glenn Jones, Lenny White, Marcus Miller, Bernard Wright, the Harlem Boys Choir, Christina Aguilera, and Ice Cube have put her in demand as a writer and producer.
-As an Arista and Motown recording artist, she performed live on domestic and international tours throughout Europe and Asia, as well as, in her hometown of New York City, at Radio City Music Hall and the world-renowned Apollo Theater opening for The Whispers.
+Her songwriting and production skills have contributed to numerous chart-topping records for artists such as Melba Moore, Kashif, Stephanie Mills, Terumasa Hino, Glenn Jones, Lenny White, Marcus Miller, Bernard Wright, the Harlem Boys Choir, Christina Aguilera, and Ice Cube.
+She has performed on stages around the world—including tours across Europe and Asia—and in her hometown of New York City at both Radio City Music Hall and the world-renowned Apollo Theater, where she opened for The Whispers.

 Today, LALA is a professional vocal producer/coach, who continues to educate pre-professionals and collaborate with professional recording artists.
 She holds an MFA in Creative Writing and Literary Translation from Queens College of the City University of New York.
 In 2024, she was inducted into the Women Songwriters Hall of Fame at the National Museum of Women in the Arts in Washington, D.C.
 Recently retired as a Professor of English at CUNY, she is enjoying spending time with close friends and caring for family.